-Boulder is hosting a unique global discussion about the role of the economy in both climate change and ultimately climate stabilization.
-Drawing on leaders in fields central to solving both the climate crisis and a series of interrelated crises — energy systems, material economy/consumption, ecosystems and biodiversity — the webinars will underscore the focus on the role of the economy in driving these crises as well as its potential role in their solutions.
+Boulder hosted a unique global discussion about the role of the economy in both climate change an climate stabilization.
+Drawing on leaders in fields central to solving both the climate crisis and a series of interrelated crises — energy systems, material economy/consumption, ecosystems and biodiversity — the webinars underscored the focus of the role of the economy in driving these crises, as well as its potential role in their solutions.

 The goal of this Boulder Forum series is to galvanize a global conversation around the role of economic systems in the climate crisis and what action cities can take.
-We hope to normalize this type of discourse as well as spur practical dialogues and action at the city level around the nation and world.
-We invite partner cities, networks and entities to engage in dialogue and action about this topic around the world.
+We hope to normalize this type of discourse, as well as spur practical dialogues and action at the city level around the nation and the world.
+We invite partner cities, networks and entities to engage in dialogue and action.
 Learn more about how your community can participate.

 The role of the economy and finances in climate change and other social and environmental challenges